 The Trustee Opportunity Travel Grant program, available to US citizens and permanent residents of the US, is one of several programs designed to encourage first-generation college students*, African-American, Asian-American, Latino/Hispanic-American, and Native American students to visit campus and learn more about Kenyon.

 Travel grants allow prospective students to fly in from all over the United States to experience Kenyon's hilltop campus and community.
-The grants cover up to 100% of the lowest advertised airfares up to $500 or $50 to offset driving costs.
+The grants cover 100% of the lowest advertised airfares up to $500 or $50 to offset driving costs.
 Eligibility for the program is determined by academic criteria and reported racial background.
 Students who are first-generation college students are also eligible to apply for a travel grant, regardless of reported background.
 Complete the online travel grant application form.

 As a high school senior, you may use a travel grant during the fall semester, either for an individual visit or for our Cultural Connections program.
 Cultural Connections I will take place October 3-5 and Cultural Connections II will take place November 7-9.
 During an individual campus visit, you will sit in on classes, have an interview in the admissions office, tour the campus, and meet students and faculty.
 You also have the opportunity to stay overnight with a student host.